 The algae and the biochemicals extracted from it can also be used to support the food and pharmaceutical industries, enhance food quality for humans and improve the shellfish cultured for human consumption.

 The Coulter counter and photo-bioreactor have been instrumental in furthering the AIC’s algal nutraceutical initiative.
 As part of this initiative, the Center has experimented with various photo-bioreactor designs to see if they can further enhance nutraceutical aquaculture and the food supply for shellfish.

-In 2012, the AIC was awarded a grant from the USDA to buy a Coulter counter and a photo-bioreactor.
+In 2012, the AIC was awarded a grant from the United States Department of Agriculture (USDA) to purchase a Coulter counter and a photo-bioreactor.

-Coulter counters use electrical resistance to quickly and accurately determine cell counts for micro-algae cultures.
-Day-to-day, this information is used to determine culture density thereby feeding volumes for the animals we are growing.
-It can also be used to support research and development, for example, in creating new shellfish diets, and to develop novel uses for the bio-chemicals that micro-algae produce.
+Coulter counters use electrical resistance to quickly and accurately determine cell counts for microalgae cultures.
+On a daily basis, this information is used to determine culture density, which assists in determining how much to feed the animals we are growing.
+It can also be used to support research and development, such as feeding depletion rate studies, suspended particulate assays and monitoring larval shellfish food uptake.

 Photo-bioreactors provide optimum conditions for the growth of microalgae: for light, carbon dioxide, nutrients and temperature.
 With our traditional culture methods, we can produce 250-L of standardized algal culture (Tisochrysis, Isochrysis or Pavlova equivalent) at a density of about 8 million cells per mL once per week per vessel.
 With the controlled photo-bioreactor designs currently being developed, we are growing cultures up to four times as dense that can be harvested twice per week per vessel.
 This allows us to produce biomass in the amounts needed to run a wide array of assays and to also create the biosynthesis necessary to develop novel or valuable compounds.